 Min -3°C 27°F

 Shown here Passiflora edulis ‘Nancy Garrison’.
 A hardy selection of Passiflora edulis but not hardy by UK standards and lost in a very mild winter.
 Hybrids of course have characteristics of each, but generally flower during one long season with variable opening times each day and dates.
 A noted USA hybrid is Passiflora edulis ‘Frederick’ by Patrick Worley.
 It is only partially self fertile though and may need hand pollination to set fruit.
 In UK a Passiflora edulis selection, P. ‘Ester’, which originated in South Africa in 1995 is excellent and widely available.
-Read more about which Passion fruit are edible, some are toxic, and which are widely commercially available.
+Some Passion fruit are toxic.
+Read more